Volkswagen sees strong rebound after 'containing' COVID

 ($1 = 0.8260 euros)

 Reporting by Christoph Steitz and Jan Schwartz; Additional reporting by Anika Ross.
-Editing by David Evans and Mark Potter
+Editing by David Evans, Mark Potter and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.